Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 Let me save you some trouble:

-- Set a phone reminder for 11:50 PM if you’re out drinking
+- Set a phone reminder for 11:50 PM if you are out drinking

 - Ask your hotel if their bar has the proper license for 24-hour service

-- Don’t assume convenience stores will sell you alcohol just because they’re open
+- Do not assume convenience stores will sell you alcohol just because they are open

 - Keep your receipt if you buy alcohol close to restricted times